WSWUP/pymetric/docs/EXAMPLE_DATA.md

 ## Project Folder

-All of the example script calls listed below assume that the pyMETRIC repository was installed on a Windows computer to "D:\pyMETRIC" and that the scripts are being called from this folder.
+All of the example script calls listed below assume that the pyMETRIC repository was installed on a Windows computer to "D:\pymetric" and that the scripts are being called from this folder.

 After cloning the repository, the first step is to create a project folder if it doesn't exists.
 This can be done from the command line (using the following command) or in the file explorer.
 ```